DaltonCole/evolutionary_algorithms/README.md

 		* Rotate shape
 	* Switch
 		* Swap placement of two shapes (Only useful if using Placement Algorithm "Minimize")
+		* Note: Only useful with Placement Algorithm "Minimize"
 	* **Both** flip and switch
 	* Shuffle
 	  * Shuffles the shapes in-between two points of size (Mutation Rate * # of Shapes)